khadkaankit85/Restaurant-booking-system-api/README.md

 Response:
 400 for if not all the fields are filled
 401 for unauthorised
-OK for login with Access Token in response and refresh token in cookies
+OK for login with Access Token in response (restJWT) and refresh token in cookies